dkallen78/math-trainer/README.md

 ### Investigate

+* should fractions be its own section or built into the basic operations?
+Likewise, what about decimals?
+* how to improve the functions in the challenges?
 * what would keyboard support look like?
 * what would a working memory exercise look like?
 * achievements?
+  * basic achievements for the challenges (3 each based on performance?) and strategies, plus secret achievements based on math trivia?
 * what is the optimal order for unlocking strategies/skills?

 ### [Previous updates](https://github.com/dkallen78/math-trainer/blob/main/devlog/devlog-2024.md)